jiritobolka/gooddata.github.com/docs/sso.md

 ## How to generate pgp keypair

 There are several options to generate new public/private key pair.
-You can use pgp command line utility or download desktop app, that will help you with generating the public/private key pair.
-You can also [use this app](http://macgpg.sourceforge.net/).
+You can use gpg command line utility or download desktop app, that will help you with generating the public/private key pair.
+If are using the gpg command line utility, generate the new keypair using following command

+<pre><code>gpg --gen-key</code></pre>

+Once you have your new key generated, import the GoodData Public Key to your keystore:

+<pre><code>gpg --import gooddata-sso.pub</code></pre>

+If you would like to use desktop client - try to use [Mac GPG](http://macgpg.sourceforge.net/) for Mac OS, or [GPG4Win](http://files.gpg4win.org/gpg4win-2.1.0.exe) for Windows platform.

 ## Implementation on client/partner side